Quick Facts About

 What is Cold Process?

-A traditional method in which oils and fats are carefully combined with lye (sodium hydroxide) at room temperature.
-This process initiates a chemical reaction known as saponification, which naturally produces soap along with water and glycerin, all without requiring any external heat sources.
-After the mixture is prepared, it undergoes a curing period that typically lasts between four to six weeks to ensure the soap hardens and matures properly.
+A traditional and time-honored method in which natural oils and fats are carefully combined with lye (sodium hydroxide) at room temperature.
+This gentle process initiates a fascinating chemical reaction known as saponification, which naturally produces pure soap along with nourishing water and glycerin, all without requiring any external heat sources or artificial additives.
+After the mixture is thoughtfully prepared, it undergoes a slow and patient curing period that typically lasts between four to six weeks, allowing the soap to harden, mature, and develop its wholesome qualities perfectly.

 • Two pink handcrafted soaps labeled "Rustic Rose" by Charlene's All Natural, wrapped in plastic, are placed on a purple cloth with two white rose flowers beside them.